-Fraternity and Sorority Life: In 2020 all Fraternity and Sorority students were required to complete two online courses through Canvas.
-They were titled "What's the Big Deal - Rx Misuse in FSL" and "Title IX Healthy Relationships Webinar" and were offered through the Institutional Equity and Title IX Office and the Student Life Wellness Promotion and Education Office.
-Additionally each Greek organization participated in an individualized training with the Institutional Equity and Title IX Office on topics ranging sexual assault prevention, consent and bystander intervention.
+Fraternity and Sorority Life: In 2022 all Fraternity and Sorority students were required to complete two online courses through Canvas.
+They were titled "What's the Big Deal - Rx Misuse in FSL" and "Title IX Healthy Relationships Webinar" and were offered through the Office for Institutional Equity and the Student Life Wellness Promotion and Education Office.
+Additionally, each Greek organization participated in an individualized training with the Sexual Harassment and Assault Advocacy, Prevention, and Education (SHAPE) Office on topics ranging sexual assault prevention, consent and bystander intervention.